moroshko/rxviz/README.md

 ## Description

 RxViz simply visualizes a given Observable.
-You can type any JavaScript you want in the editor.
-Your code will be evaluated, and, if the last expression is an Observable, a nice animated visualization will appear.
+Your JavaScript code will be evaluated, and, if the last expression is an Observable, a nice animated visualization will appear.

+You can also:

-To control the speed of the animation, **Time window** input is provided.
+* Control the speed of the animation by modifying the **Time window** input.

-Once the animation has ended, feel free to copy the resulting SVG to include it in your next Rx presentation.
+* Copy the resulting SVG to include in your next Rx presentation.
+* Share the visualization with your friends.

 ## Examples